Why Choose Denmark for Study

 3. Shared Apartments (Flat shares)

 This is probably the most budget-friendly option.
-You rent a room and share the rest of the apartment, kitchen, bathroom, bills with others.
+You rent a room and share the rest of the apartment, kitchen, bathroom, and bills with others.
 It’s a great way to save money, make friends, and get a taste of local life.
 For this setup, you’ll likely spend DKK 3,000–5,000 per room each month.

 Food